aergoio/herajs/packages/client/docs/contract-guide.rst

 ----------

 To interact with a smart contract, it needs to be deployed on the blockchain.
-To deploy a contract, you send a transaction with the contract code as the payload to the null (empty) account.
+To deploy a contract, you send a transaction of type DEPLOY with the contract code as the payload.

 1. Setup the contract object with the source code of your smart contract and build a deployment transaction: